1Barry54/Learning/README.md

-# Learning
-This is for learning!
+This is for Github learning

-Barry M
+Repository: Learning git@github.com:1Barry54/Learning.git